 What we don’t: Heavy and no keylocking carabiners.

 Is the Black Diamond HotWire the best quickdraw on the market?
 No. Is it lightweight?
 Not particularly.
 Is it as easy to clean as one of its keylock brethren?
 Certainly not.
-But it does cost a lot less than many of the other quickdraws on this list and still should get the job done.
+But it does cost a lot less than many of the other quickdraws on this list and will still get the job done.
 All in all, the low price tag, plus the versatility from sport to trad rack, is enough for us to recommend the BD HotWire as a solid budget quickdraw.
 For another $1 per draw, the Black Diamond HotForge Hybrid adds a keylocking carabiner on the bolt side for smoother clipping.

 See the Black Diamond HotWire

-14. Mad Rock Super Light ($19)
+15. Mad Rock Super Light ($19)

 Mad Rock Super Light QuickdrawBest uses: Trad, sport climbing